Cucerdea

 The commune is located in the southwestern part of the county, in the center of the Transylvanian Plateau, between the rivers Mureș and Târnava Mică.

 Cucerdea is situated 10 km north of Târnăveni and 6 km south of Iernut, at a distance of 37 km from the county seat, Târgu Mureș.

-According to the 2011 Census, the commune has a population of 1,525, of which 97.18% are ethnic Romanians.
+According to the 2011 census, the commune has a population of 1,525, of which 97.18% were ethnic Romanians.
+At the 2021 census, Cucerdea has 1,293 inhabitants; 93.58% of them were Romanians.